n1ckoates/steamdeck-emulation/emulators/dolphin.md

 Go to the Preview tab, then press Generate App List.
 You should see your games populated.
 You can change the cover art used by hovering over the game and pressing the arrows.

-If it looks fine, press Generate app list.
+If it looks fine, press Save app list.
 Load up Steam or switch out of desktop mode, then check your library - you should see your Wii and GameCube games!